danBamikiya/agoric-vscode-extension/README.md

 ### agoric.autoUpdate

-By default, on startup, **Agoric** checks for SDK updates at the NPM registry and updates the version locally.
+By default, on startup, **Agoric** checks for SDK updates and updates the version locally.
 If you want to opt out of this, set the `agoric.autoUpdate` option to false.
 Eg:

 ```json